MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Format-Hex.md

 the path of the file that contains each byte.

 ## NOTES

+Windows PowerShell includes the following aliases for `Format-Hex`:

+- `fhx`

 The right-most column of output tries to render the bytes as characters: